hackerone/observable-web/presentations/webdevcon/notes.md

     });
 });
 ```
-and consider our website as done.
+and that would complete our feature and the website is done.

 ### Website is never done!
 But! a website is never done!

-there's always something more that your customers want or the business want or c'mon you always want to improve customer experience.
+there's always something that would improve your user experience or something the business wants.

+in this case, let's consider a user who is in a tube as the londoners call it or a metro as the rest of the world call it. he's on his way to work,
+he's on mobile network connection,
+- network might be slow
+- network might be unstable, some requests might fail
+- network cost
+- device might be slow

+We would want to cater for that user as well, so let's improve our feature

+how could we improve?
+- add some debounce logic [100ms]
-in this case, let's say you don't want to query the server till the user stops typing for about 100 milliseconds, to save some bandwidth.
+in this case, let's say we query the server only when the user stops typing for about 100 milliseconds, to save some bandwidth.
-your customers especially the ones on mobile devices with slower internet speeds would thank you for this.

-so, how do we implement it,
+- avoid race conditions, make sure we show the results for the latest value in the search box.

+let's deal with the improvements one at a time.
+so, how do we implement debounce logic, let's use the age old method of adding a setTimeout, and cancel the timeout if we detect another keyup event within 100 milli seconds.
 ```javascript
 const searchBox = document.getElementById('searchbox');
 var requestTimer = null;